MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 Both approaches often require blocking or otherwise re-ordering computations, for example to fit in a small cache.

-Because floating-point arithmetic always involves approximation, and the exact nature of the approximation depends upon the particular algorithms used, it is possible that the results from the highly-tuned numerics available in Microsoft R Services differ from results computed by other implementations of R, just as results can differ across system architectures.
+Because floating-point arithmetic always involves approximation, and the exact nature of the approximation depends upon the particular algorithms used, it is possible that the results from the highly-tuned numerics available in Microsoft R Server and R Client differ from results computed by other implementations of R, just as results can differ across system architectures.
 These computational differences typically manifest themselves on the order of machine epsilon.

 Some high-performance numerics routines, including those that use x86 SIMD vector instructions (SSE, etc.), require that their input data be loaded into memory addresses divisible by 16 bytes.
 Unfortunately, R does not presently guarantee alignment of data on 16-byte boundaries.
 Therefore, it is possible that, depending on data alignment, parts of some computations may be grouped off differently (for less efficient computation).
 This alignment-dependent blocking of some computations can also result in differences from run to run on the order of machine epsilon.